Catherine Sampson: Biography

 Sampson was born in 1962 in Swindon, England.
 She studied Chinese at Leeds University where she graduated with a BA in 1984.
 She then studied at Harvard University as a Kennedy Scholar.
 After working for the BBC in London she was assigned by The Times to Beijing in 1988.
 As the newspaper's China correspondent, Sampson covered the Tiananmen Square protests of 1989.
 She also worked as a freelance journalist during the handover of Hong Kong to China in 1997 before beginning her literary career in London.
-Since 2001 she has been based again in Beijing.
+In 2001 she moved back to Beijing, remaining there until 2014 when she returned to London.
 Sampson's first novel, Falling Off Air, was published in 2004.
-She is married to James Miles, a foreign correspondent of The Economist.
+She is married to James Miles, a senior writer on Chinese affairs at The Economist.

 Work

 The heroine of Sampson's early books was Robin Ballantyne, a British TV journalist working for "the Corporation" (possibly a veiled reference to the BBC, for which Sampson herself had once worked, and which was also her husband's employer during the 1980s and 90s).
 In Falling Off Air (2004), Ballantyne witnesses the death of a celebrity neighbour and gradually discovers how it mysteriously relates to her own professional and private world.
 In Out of Mind (2005), Ballantyne goes in search of a missing camerawoman, and becomes embroiled in "Corporation" intrigues.
 Ballantyne is less central to the action in Sampson's third novel, The Pool of Unease (2007), in which she shares the main role with Song Ren, a private detective.
 Both are trying to unravel the murder of a British man in Beijing.
 In the fourth novel, The Slaughter Pavilion (2008), Ballantyne is mentioned only briefly and Song becomes the protagonist.
 His investigations explore the gritty and lawless world of rural China.